gozmanthefirst/braui/README.md

 # Braui

-A repository for building random animated UIs.
+A repository for building brilliant random animated UIs.